OrPerets/VisionLLM/docs/DEPLOY.md

 3) Mount the volume at the same path on the TGI container.

 ### Security notes
+- Keep `db` and `tgi` internal-only (prod override does this by default).
-- Restrict service exposure to your internal network (firewall/security groups).
+- Restrict `web` and `api` to your internal network (firewall/security groups).
-- Set `AUTH_TOKEN` on the API and require it via a simple bearer check (stub in place).
-- Configure CORS to your internal web origin.
+- Configure `CORS_ORIGIN` to your internal web origin.
+- Front the `web` and `api` services with a reverse proxy or load balancer for TLS.
-- For SSO/OIDC, integrate in front of the API (reverse proxy) or extend the API auth layer.
+- For SSO/OIDC, integrate at the proxy or extend the API auth layer.

 ### Upgrades
 - Pull new images or rebuild `api`/`web`.